 Provides training for the inside wire electrician apprentice.
 Includes trade history and concepts, trade math, basic electrical DC theory, and an introduction to the National Electrical Code.
-Prerequisite: MTH070 with a grade of C or better.
+Prerequisite: MTH070 with a grade of C or better; or consent of instructor.
 F